Audit and Risk Committee

 Compensation and People Development Committee

-Under R.O.C. law, the members of the compensation committee shall be appointed by the Board.
-According to TSMC’s Compensation and People Development Committee Charter, the Committee shall consist of no fewer than three independent directors of the Board.
-Currently, TSMC's Compensation and People Development Committee is comprised of all six independent directors.
+The members of the Compensation and People Development Committee are appointed by the Board as required by R.O.C. law.
+According to its charter, the Committee shall consist of no fewer than three independent directors of the Board.
 The Chairman of the Board and the Chief Executive Officer are invited by the Committee to attend all meetings and are excused from the Committee’s discussion of their own compensation.
+Currently, the Committee consists of four Independent Directors.

-Tenures of the Compensation Committee members are from July 26, 2021 to July 25, 2024.
-Mr. Michael R. Splinter, Chairman of the Compensation Committee, convened four regular meetings and one special meeting in 2022.
-Committee member attendance is as follows.
+Tenures of the Compensation and People Development Committee members are from June 4, 2024 to June, 2027.
+The Chairman of the Compensation and People Development Committee, convened four regular meetings in 2025.
+The Committee members’ qualification and attendance are as follows.

 Title Name Attendance in Person By Proxy Attendance Rate in Person (%) Notes